psychemedia/storytelling-notes/twa-sisters-binnorie.md

 The miller hasted and drew his dam,
 Binnorie, O Binnorie;
-And there he found a drowu'd woman,
+And there he found a drown'd woman,
 By the bonnie mill-dams o' Binnorie.

 Ye couldna see her yellow hair ;